Advertisement

 When they lost Steve, he ponders now, it was a wonder his mother was not only able to keep going in the face of unimaginable grief, but to keep things “normal” at home.

-As Robert’s regular routines mostly continued, Terri was wrestling with how to raise two kids on her own whilst running the zoo and foundation her husband had given his all for.
-Just eight-years-old herself, his sister, Bindi, was preparing to give a speech at their father’s state funeral – the heartbreaking moment televised around the world.
+As Robert’s regular routines mostly continued, Terri was wrestling with how to raise two kids on her own while running the zoo and foundation her husband had given his all for.
+Just eight years old herself, his sister, Bindi, was preparing to give a speech at their father’s state funeral – the heartbreaking moment televised around the world.

 It’s with the gift of hindsight that he now looks back and realises the toll that keeping him feeling safe, loved and secure may have taken on the women in his life.